 Hello All, I was the Community Service head for the 2015-2016 Year.
 I spend an absurd amount of time in the research lab doing work for the Inorganics professor here at RIT.
 When not in the lab or doing homework I can be found hanging out with people on floor or helping others with the torture that is General Chemistry.
 If you ever want to talk science or research, hunt me down, I'd more than love to talk!

 Hi everybody, I was the 2016-2017 Public Relations committee head.
-I am also on the RIT Ambulance and am a certified Paramedic.
-I also am involved with bioinformatics research.
+I am involved with bioinformatics research.
 I also take part in RIT Racing formula SAE, the cycling club, and habitat for humanity.
-I love to create things, play games, play paintball/airsoft, and travel!
+I love to create things, bike around with friends, play paintball/airsoft, watch movies, and travel!

 I like video games and understanding what and why things are.
 Sometimes I work on this website.

 Hi, my name is Alexandra Capodicasa and I like applying science to every aspect of my life.
 Whenever I am not doing my homework, I enjoy listening to music, playing in the pep band, and participating in RIT's all-female SAE Electric team, Hot Wheelz.

 I am a third year physics major with minors in math and astronomy.
 I lived on HoGS for my first two years and am now an off-floor member.
 HoGS is like a family like me and it's amazing to be a part of.

 I'm from a small town in Vermont (as if there are any big towns).
 I often be seen skiing, on my bicycle, in my hammock, playing board games, drinking maple syrup, dissecting real life dead people, etc. I love exploring abandoned things, including (so far) a subway, gold mine, mental hospital, hydroelectric power plant, and ghost town.